TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/003 New solution.md

 Clicking New... will open the dialog for creating a new solution, see below.

 ((1)) Select Empty Solution\
 ((2)) Give your solution a name.
-I have multiple Todo apps by now, so I have called mine BlazorTodoApp\
+I have multiple Todo apps by now, so I have called this one "BlazorTodoApp"\
 ((3)) You can choose to add a git repository, if you wish.

 ![img.png](Resources/empty-solution.png)